-Alaska Sex Offender Listing
+What is the Alaska Sex Offender Listing?

-is mandated by the law.
+A sex offender is a person who has committed a sex crime.
+In Alaska, sex offender registration is mandated by the law.
 Any offender who has served his sentence for a single, non-aggravated crime must provide local law enforcement authorities with extensive personal information—including his address, his place of employment, the address of his employer, the license plate number and make and model of any car to which he has access, a current photo, identifying features, and medical treatment—at least once a year for 15 years.

-Alaska Serious Traffic Violation
+Alaska Serious Traffic Violations

-for the specific purpose of crash prevention.
+A serious traffic violation tends to involve willful disregard for public safety, death, serious bodily injury, damage to property and multiple minor traffic violations.
+The Alaska Department of Administration (DMV) implements a point system for the specific purpose of crash prevention.
 Each violation carries a certain number of points―from 2 points to 10 points.
 Offenders who accumulate 12 points in a 12-month period or 18 points across a 24-month period may have their driving privileges revoked or suspended.

 Alaska Conviction Records

 A conviction record is an official document providing information that a person was found guilty, pleaded guilty or pleaded nolo contendere against criminal charges in a civilian or military court.
 The criminal charges can be classified as a felony, misdemeanor or other offense.
-Conviction also includes when a person has been judged delinquent, has been less than honorably discharged or has been placed on probation, fined, imprisoned or paroled.
+Conviction records also include when a person has been judged delinquent, has been less than honorably discharged or has been placed on probation, fined, imprisoned or paroled.
 A criminal conviction is rendered by either a jury of peers or a judge in a court of law.
 A conviction does not include a final judgment that was deleted by a pardon, set aside, reversed or otherwise rendered inoperative.

-Alaska Inmate Records
+What Are Alaska Inmate Records?

-Alaska Probation Records
+What Are Alaska Probation Records?

-Alaska Juvenile Criminal Records
+What Are Alaska Juvenile Criminal Records?